Includes Operator

 Configure the Data Workflow Component

-Now, let's set up your Data Workflow.
-Here, you'll use a Get operator to retrieve the role of the second user in your data table.
-The Get operator then passes that data to the Includes operator, which verifies that the data holds administrator.
-Finally, you'll add a Console operator so you can see all of this happen behind the scenes.
+Now, let's configure the Data Workflow component that uses a Get operator to retrieve the role of the second user in your data table.
+Next, configure an Includes operator to verify that the data contains the administrator value.
+Finally, add a Console operator to view how the data is passed.

 Configure the Input Operator